johnpuddephatt/hidinginplainsight/src/cinemas/newtown-picture-palace.md

 description_extended: >-
   Although it was quite a small cinema, it had its own orchestra, the Newtown Orchestra, which was led by Mr Francis Walker.
-This cinema specialised in showing Yiddish films, it was situated in the heart of Leeds' first Jewish community.
+This cinema specialised in showing Yiddish films and was situated in the heart of Leeds' first Jewish community.